jpreston-alt/Employee-Tracker/instructions/tasks.md

 * set up SQL queries in their own class
 * set up inquirer questions class
 * pull questions and queries together in index.js file

+* fix manager to be employees
+* condense update functions to one
+* View employee by department
+* View employee by manager
+* test
+* README